ccarvalho-eng/helix/README.md

 > ⚠️ Early Development
 >
 > - Visual design and planning only — workflows are not executable yet.
 > - Workflows are stored in the browser's localStorage (no sync/backups).
 Clearing browser data or switching devices will lose unsaved workflows.
+To avoid data loss, export your diagrams before clearing browser data or moving to a new device.
 > - Server-side persistence and execution are planned for future releases.

 ## Quick Start